voyager1001/digital-alpha-ml/README.md

         * `filing.txt` - sec filing of a company
         * `theme.txt` - vocabulary file for a specific sector
     - Output: The output of the file is the similarity score with respect to the vocabulary of a specific sector

+10. generate_questions_answers.ipynb -> to generate questions and answers from the text given

+    - Input: The only input is the `text`
+    - Output: The output of the file is the generated questions and answers in the dictionary `qna_dict`

+11. summarize_text.ipynb -> to summarize the text given

+    - Input: The only input is the `text`
+    - Output: The output of the file is the summary of the text in the variable `summary`